Berkin99/Berkin99/README.md

 # Berkin YILMAZ

-I am AI MSc.
-Student in Gebze Technical University and Embedded development team member of GTU Yeniay:
+I am an AI MSc student at the Gebze Technical University and a member of the Embedded Development team at GTU Yeniay

 ## Technologies